griffithlab/rnabio.org/_posts/0008-05-01-Gene_set_enrichment.md

 Hints:

 * The ICB vs ICBdT comparison of CD8 T cells may be more subtle than the luminal vs basal epithelial cell.
-You may need to reduce the fold-change cutoff you consider differentially expressed genes (e.g., 0.5)
+You may need to reduce the fold-change cutoff you consider for differentially expressed genes (e.g., 0.5)
 * The M8: cell type signature gene sets may not be the most relevant.
 You may wish to download a different set of gene sets (e.g., MH: hallmark gene sets).
-Visit [msigdb mouse collections](https://www.gsea-msigdb.org/gsea/msigdb/mouse/collections.jsp?targetSpeciesDB=Mouse), download the 'Gene Symbols' GMT file, upload to your posit cloud environment, and modify the relevant R commands to load in the gmt file.
+Visit [msigdb mouse collections](https://www.gsea-msigdb.org/gsea/msigdb/mouse/collections.jsp?targetSpeciesDB=Mouse), download the 'Gene Symbols' GMT file for the gene sets of interest, upload to your posit cloud environment, and modify the relevant R commands to load in the gmt file.